FBI Laboratory Turns 75

 Here, an infrared photograph reveals the contents of a stained suicide note.

-It was the young Lab’s first major case: the kidnapping of the infant son of the famed aviator Charles Lindbergh.
+It was the young Lab’s : the kidnapping of the infant son of the famed aviator Charles Lindbergh.
 Check out the ransom note!

 Sometimes the best evidence is buried at the bottom of the ocean.
 Read all about our “dive teams.”

 The tiniest of clues—shards of glass, strands of hair and fur, paint chips, soil clods, feathers, rocks and minerals, building materials of all kinds—often make the biggest difference in a case.
 Learn about our Trace Evidence Unit.

 Later this month, we’ll test your ability to crack a basic cipher.